 The Role of the Lieutenant-Governor in the Bailiwick of Guernsey

-The role of the Lieutenant-Governor is to undertake, on behalf of the Sovereign, many of the functions normally associated with the Head of State in a larger jurisdiction
+The role of the Lieutenant-Governor is to undertake, on behalf of the Sovereign, many of the functions normally associated with the Head of State in a larger jurisdiction and acts as liaison between the States of Guernsey and the Government of the United Kingdom.
+The Office of the Lieutenant-Governor deals directly with the Crown Dependencies Department within the Ministry of Justice on many aspects of Government.

 Potential candidates for the role apply for the job as advertised and are interviewed by a panel of senior Bailiwick representatives from the three jurisdictions and their recommendation is passed to His Majesty The King for final Approval.
 The Lieutenant-Governor is appointed by Royal Warrant, normally for a term of five years.

-The Lieutenant-Governor's responsibilities include:
+The broad responsibilities include:

 - Representing The King on ceremonial occasions